 • Does the program require prior social work experience?

-Prior work experience or internship experience (at least one year) in social work or related areas is preferred but not required.
+Prior work experience or internship experience (at least two years) in social work or related areas is preferred but not required.
 We recommend that our applicants acquire as much social work-related experience as possible, preferably consisting of face-to-face interactions with clients in a social work setting.
 Some of the agencies offering internships to our second and third year students have stated that they prefer experienced interns.

 • Does the program offer advanced standing?

 The MSW program at CSUMB does not offer advanced standing at this time.

 • How many MSW students will be admitted and what is the class size?